 No, you can play classical music without knowing the theory behind it… but you can learn it very easily.

-Theory and Analysis carry a little bit of a stigma in that it seem overwhelming, and overly complex.
+Theory and analysis carry a little bit of a stigma in that it seems overwhelming and overly complex.
 The truth is that anything that helps you understand the music that you are working on will add to the pleasure of your study and the quality of your performance.